MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 Hence both manufacturers and suppliers agreed on the necessity of a standardisation.
 The result was

-*Automotive Open System Architecture (AUTOSAR)* which standardized the specifications for  ECU  software.
+*Automotive Open System Architecture (AUTOSAR)* which standardized bthe specifications for  ECU  software y dividing the architecture into the stacks and modules with well-defined responsiblities.

 it not only standarddized but also set `methodology`  and `file formats`(Autosar XML) to be used by software tools.

+AUTOSAR `foundation` specification helps Autosar classic and adaptive platforms to be used together.

+at the heart of AUTOSAR architecture is the `Run-Time Environment` (RTE) which is a software stack that provides the basic services for the ECU.

+AUTOSAR RTE is the Run-Time Environment (RTE) that is the heart of the AUTOSAR ECU architecture.
+It provides the infrastructure services that enable communication between AUTOSAR software components.
+It is acting as the means by which AUTOSAR software-components access basic software modules including the OS and communication service.